potierg/WebSnifferJS/README.md

 ## How is it works ?

 One entites :
-* HtmlContent : the content of your HTML file.{
+* HtmlContent : the content of your HTML file.

 ## Functions